gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](https://discuss.gradle.org).

-### StartParameter.interactive flag
+### StartParameter properties

-The `interactive` flag is deprecated and will be removed in Gradle 6.0.
+The following properties are deprecated and will be removed in Gradle 6.0.

+- `interactive`
+- `buildProjectDependencies`

 ### Removing tasks from TaskContainer